 |This is a very rare ring of the ancestral heritage foundation, Deutsches Ahnenerbe, that was set up by Himmler in 1935.
 This was a time when he was sending parties out across the globe to prove the hegemony of Aryan biology.|

-Just as Hitler was obsessed almost until his dying day with turning Berlin into a sort of theme park for Naziism, with grandiose architectural flourishes that would have dwarfed Paris and Vatican City, Himmler too wanted to create his own little mini-empire.
+Just as Hitler was obsessed almost until his dying day with turning Berlin into a sort of theme park with grandiose architectural flourishes that would have dwarfed Paris and Vatican City, Himmler too wanted to create his own little mini-empire.
 The center of this monastic order - and that is what he intended, that is not an exaggeration, in fact it was planned to be the center of the world - was to be Wewelsburg Castle, an inoffensive Renaissance castle located in the northeast of North Rhine-Westphalia, Germany.
 While the SS had to fight to win the war, its real purpose was to create the priests that would truly rule the Third Reich far into the future.
 Wewelsburg was to the citadel, a modern Camelot filled with knights at a round table.

 |Model of Himmler's plans for Wewelsburg.
 The plan may not look like much here, but what looks like a little stream under the castle is actually a major river|